Ukrainian police, TV broadcasts return to long-occupied city

 Donetsk Gov. Pavlo Kyrylenko reported Saturday that two civilians were killed and four wounded over the last day as battles heated up around Bakhmut and Avdiivka, a small city that has remained in Ukrainian hands.

-Russia’s continued push for Bakhmut demonstrates the Kremlin’s desire for visible gains following weeks of setbacks.
-It would also pave the way for a possible push onto other Ukrainian strongholds in the heavily contested Donetsk region.
+Russia’s push to capture Bakhmut demonstrates the Kremlin’s desire for visible gains following weeks of setbacks.
+It would also pave the way to move onto other Ukrainian strongholds in the heavily contested Donetsk region.

 ———